 Furthermore, what if your over budget renovations aren’t what buyers are looking for in the first place?
 What a waste it will be if the first thing a buyer does is to renovate the house again because it wasn’t to their liking!

-Lastly, do your best to make your house presentable for buyers by reading our apartment decluttering secrets for 2018.
+Lastly, do your best to make your house presentable for buyers by reading our apartment decluttering secrets.
 Make your apartment as uncluttered and spacious as possible so buyers can imagine a new life in your house.
 The last thing you’ll want is for your old life to be all they see.

 Here are a few time tested tips for how to get your house ready to sell and in showing condition.

 Seriously, this means no piles of paper, pens, gadgets, glasses, detergents, dishes, shoes, clothes, fridge magnets, toys and other eyesores.
 All rooms including the bathroom should be meticulously decluttered.